jaeyoung-jane-choi/2021-project/README.md

-### returning to the basics for stats using python
+> basics for stats using python